rosekamallove/music-expanse/Readme.md

 Whenever you make a change to the database run the following command
 ### `pyhton3 ./manage.py makemigrations`
 ### `pyhton3 ./manage.py migrate`
-To run the server typ command
+To run the server type command
 ### `pyhton3 ./manage.py runserver`